This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Can I Make this Cookie Dough in Advance?

 You sure can!
 You can make the dough up to a couple days in advance and store in the fridge.
-Or this red velvet crinkle cookie dough can be made in advance and frozen for up to 4-5 months.
+You can also make red velvet dough in advance and freeze for up to 4-5 months.
 For best results, once you have rolled and coated them in powdered sugar, place them in a single layer on a baking tray.
 Stick them in the freezer just until they are frozen firm.
 Then, transfer them to a freezer bag or airtight container and store them in the freezer until you’re ready for them.

 When ready to thaw, just stick them in the fridge overnight.
 If the powdered sugar has absorbed too much into the dough, you can give them another roll in the powdered sugar prior to baking.